 Many attempts have been made to apply the CA. For instance, it has been used to investigate poverty, inequality, well-being, social justice, gender, social exclusion, health, disability, child poverty and identity, as well as for designing policies.
-It has been related to human needs, human rights and human security as well as development more broadly.
+It has been related to human needs, human rights and human security as well as development in general.
 It has also been seen as a theory of social justice – seeking to reduce social exclusion and inequalities.

 There have been numerous attempts to apply the CA to the measurement of poverty and well-being.
 The CA is perhaps best known for having inspired the creation of the Human Development Index (HDI) in 1990 by the United Nations Development Program (UNDP) in order to gauge countries’ level of human development or people’s well-being.
 The HDI offered an alternate measure of human progress in terms other than GDP growth and has played a key role in advancing alternative ideas about development and welfare.
 The HDI covers dimensions of material well-being, health, and education.
 The multidimensional poverty index (MPI) is another comprehensive tool for evaluating poverty.